Back-to-school kids' clothing-exchange party

 The trickiest part of a kids' clothing exchange is the variety of sizes among all the kids.
 Second-toughest is making sure the clothing brought in isn't too worn out to last for another rough-and-tumble kid.
-Plan for these two complications with some clear communication before the big event.
+You can solve both of these dilemmas by setting some clear parameters before the party happens.

 Once you have all the surveys back, double-check to make sure that the sizes of the clothes needed and the clothes being donated match up.
-For example: If a parent is bringing size 4 girls items and needs size 5 girls items, make sure another parent is bringing some size 5 girls items, while a third needs size 4 girls items.
+For example, if a parent is bringing size 4 girls' items and needs size 5 girls' items, make sure another parent is bringing some size 5 girls' items while a third brings size 4 girls' items.

 Have the kids in each clothing-size group pull a number out of a hat.
-Follow the order forward for the first round, meaning that the child with "one" selects first and so on.
-For round two, reverse the order so the last child with the highest number selects two items in a row and the child with number one selects last.
+Follow the order forward for the first round, meaning that the child with the number 1 selects first, and so on.
+For round two, reverse the order so the child with the highest number selects two items in a row and the child with the number 1 selects last.